Schedule Now Pay Bill

 You might have a complicated yeast infection if:

-• You have four or more yeast infections in a year
+• You have four or more yeast infections in a year.

-• You're pregnant
+• You're pregnant.

-• You have uncontrolled diabetes
+• You have diabetes that isn't well-managed.

 When to see a doctor

-Make an appointment with your doctor if:
+Make an appointment with your healthcare professional if:

-• You're not sure whether you have a yeast infection
+• You're not sure whether you have a yeast infection.

-• You develop other symptoms
+• You have other symptoms.

 Causes

-Overgrowth of yeast can result from:
+Too much yeast can result from:

-• Pregnancy
+• Pregnancy.

 Risk factors